lsst-ts/ts_tma_tma-documentation_maintenance-documents_bosch-controller_bosch-controller-startup-configurati/Bosch-Controller-Startup-and-Configuration.md

-# Bosch controller startup and configuration
+# Bosch Controller Startup and Configuration

 | **Requested by:** | **GHESA**       |
 | ----------------- | ---------       |